Pork and celery with egg lemon sauce is a luxurious traditional Greek recipe

 - Bring a large pot of water to a boil.
 When the water is boiling, add the celery stalks and cook over medium heat for 5 minutes.
 Then, add the celery leaves to the pot and cook for an additional 2 minutes.
 Drain and cool under cold water.
 Set aside to drain again.

-- To the pot add the tomato sauce, the chopped parsley and mint, water, salt and pepper.
+- To the pot add the 1 3/4 cup tomato sauce, the chopped parsley and mint, 6 cups water, 1 tablespoon salt and 1 teaspoon pepper.
 There should be enough liquid to come right to the surface of the vegetables.
 If there is not enough to get to this point, add more water.
 Mix well.

 - Meanwhile, slice the pork tenderloin into 1 inch thick slices.
-Sprinkle all sides with salt.
+Sprinkle all sides with 1 teaspoon salt.